kameko/Solace/README.md

 ![logo](Tools/Images/solace2.png)

-Multipurpose, multi-platform, modular bot framework emphasizing uptime with stability, hot code reloading (through plugins).
+Multipurpose, multi-platform, modular bot microservice framework emphasizing uptime with stability, targeting .NET 5.

 Please see [CONTRIBUTING.md](Tools/Information/CONTRIBUTING.md) on how to contribute.
 If you are contributing, you agree to the contribution guidelines.